-Materials Science Part II Leaver's Declaration
+Materials Science Part II Leavers Declaration

-Name: Requirement Statement To whom Initia als Leaver For Form A I have returned Form A to provide contact details, forwarding address, destination information, etc Practical Class Technician Dept Laboratory Workspace I have cleaned my laboratory workspace and correctly labelled any chemicals and samples that I have left behind.
+Name: Requirement Statement To whom Initials Leaver For Dept Laboratory Workspace I have cleaned my laboratory workspace and correctly labelled any chemicals and samples that I have left behind.
 I have disposed of any excess chemicals / samples safely and through the appropriate channels.
-Part II Supervisor IT matters I have followed the advice on the Department's website concerning email account and IT matters; I have spoken to my supervisor about backing up my electronic data.
+Chemical Safety Technician IT matters I have followed the advice on the Department's website concerning email account and IT matters; I have spoken to my supervisor about backing up my electronic data.
 (Contact IT Support if you have any further queries) Part II Supervisor Restricted Content in Thesis I sign over to my Part II supervisor (or responsible member of the Department, as appropriate) the rights to lift or retain the embargo on any restricted content.
 (Note: this section to be completed only if thesis content has been restricted.)
-Part II Supervisor Library Books I have returned all library books Librarian Digital Part II thesis I have submitted a digital version of my Part II thesis.
-Academic Admin Office Keys I have returned any keys to Reception.
+Library Books I have returned all library books Librarian Keys I have returned any keys to Facilities.
 (Note: this must be done by the end of June.)
-Receptionist
+Facilities

-Leaver's Signature: Date: --------------------- -------
+Leaver 's Signature: Date: -------- --------------- -- -------